janhavisinghh/Baking_App/README.md

 You can click on the menu item at the top right corner of the details screen to add the ingredients in your homescreen widgets.<br>
 <img src="https://github.com/janhavisinghh/Baking_App/blob/master/6.jpg" width="250">

+### Skills Demonstrated:

+- Use MediaPlayer/Exoplayer to display videos.
+- Handle error cases in Android.
+- Add a widget to your app experience.
+- Leverage a third-party library in your app.
+- Use Fragments to create a responsive design that works on phones and tablets.